dirakx1/MoneyOnTangle/README.md

 # MoneyOnTangle

-Distributed ledger for money transfer between clients.
+Transfer stable coins  on the tangle.
 <img src="./EasyGiro.png">

 Money transactions can be represented as data transfer into the tangle, the real world use of the data depends on the interaction api.

-## IOTA ledger
+## IOTA

-* IOTA ledger makes possible to do real time transactions, in our case money transfers!. (these transactions are "feeless" and can be "microtransactions")
+* IOTA makes possible to do real time transactions, in our case stable coin transfers!. (these transactions are "feeless" and can be "microtransactions")
 * IOTA ledger use and specifics are docummented in [iotacore](/iotacore/README.md)

 ## Interaction API

-The interaction api is in charge of making calculations to change hard currency to iota and viceverza, also it makes posible communication with banks services.
+The interaction api is in charge of exposing MoneyOnTangle features to other kinds of applications.

 * The interaction api specifics are documented on [apicore](https://github.com/jcortes/easygiro-server)

 ### Infrastructure considerations

 * Microservice oriented arquitecture on k8s (GCP or AWS or others).
-* The microservices can convert IOTA -to- fiat or fiat -to- IOTA and connect to banks APIs

 ## Clients
 * Clients can be any IOT devices (smartphones, smartwatch, laptops..)
-* Also, it can be used to pick in place transfers

 ## Use cases.
-* International transfers
+* International stable coin transfers
-* Local transfers
+* Local stable coin transfers
-* Local tranfers in hard currencies
 * [business case](bussiness-case-study.md)